 What do the charts show?

-The analysis below shows how results for different groups of students have changed over time for GCSEs and A levels, when controlling for other variables.
+The analysis below shows how results for different groups of students have changed over time for A levels and GCSEs, when controlling for other variables.
 The charts, by default, display results gaps for students with a chosen characteristic when compared to students from a reference group.

 Our analysis uses multivariate regression modelling, so we can measure the impact of each of the students’ characteristics considered once all others have been held constant.
 For example, we can compare the results of 2 different ethnic groups, without differences in their overall prior attainment or socio-economic make-up affecting the findings.

-For most of the variables, the largest group is used as a comparator, and all other groups are compared to that.
+For most of the variables, the largest group is used as a comparator, against which all other groups are compared.
 For example, for ethnicity, we use white British as the comparator as it is the largest group.
-We compare students in other ethnic groups with white British students of the same sex, special educational needs status, free school meals eligibility, Income Deprivation Affecting Children Index score, prior attainment, first language, region and centre type.
+We compare students in other ethnic groups with white British students of the same sex, special educational needs status, free school meals eligibility, Income Deprivation Affecting Children Index score category, prior attainment category, first language, region and centre type.

 For further detail on the methodology used, please see the background and methodology tab.